 Here in the South, Pepper Jelly is a beloved jelly.
 Beautiful in color, and sweet with a little heat; this classic jelly is perfect for entertaining by serving it on top of cream cheese or goat cheese.
 It also makes a great glaze for a pork tenderloin, hot wings, or salmon.
 Follow these steps and to learn how to make your own homemade hot pepper jelly.
 Be sure to make extra, this Homemade Hot Pepper Jelly is great for gifts.

-My family loves Hot Pepper Jelly.
+My family loves this hot pepper jelly recipe.
 We have it over cream cheese at all of our gatherings.
 Homemade is the best.
-I hate it when we run out of our homemade jars and have to put out the store bought stuff.
+I hate it when we run out of our homemade jars and have to put out the store-bought stuff.
 It is never as good.
 While there are a few steps and it is a little time consuming, the Hot Pepper Jelly is pretty easy to make.

 My mother came over recently and we spent some bonding time making jars of this stuff.
 We had a great time making it.

 First, you will need a canning set.
 If you don’t have one, you can order the Granite Ware 0718-1 Enamel-on-Steel Canning Kit, 9-Piece.
 It comes with everything you need for canning except the jars and ingredients.
 You can get that stuff at the grocery store.
 If you want to order the jelly jars online you can get: Ball 4-Ounce Quilted Crystal Jelly Jars with Lids and Bands, Set of 12 – 2 Pack (Total 24 Jars)

 Next, you will need to wash your jars and screw bands.
 Then sterilize them in boiling water to kill off any germs and bacteria.